GA Committee Members

 Leslie is the Director of Family and Peer Support at The United which provides life-span services and conducts advocacy on behalf of individuals and their families living in western Massachusetts.
 Leslie worked with community advocates in the long struggle to close state institutions, supported self-advocates in their campaign to change the name of DDS, and has advocated over the years to develop services to address unmet needs, developed early flexible family support services as well as extensive services for parents who have functional limitations.
 Leslie serves on the DDS Self-Determination Advisory Board and is a founding Board member and Treasurer of The Association for Successful Parenting.
 She holds a BA in Social Sciences and a Masters in International Administration.

-Nan practiced corporate law at Palmer & Dodge until her triplets were born, one of whom has a developmental disability.
-In 2006 – 2007 she was a LEND fellow at the Eunice Kennedy Shriver Center studying public policy change in disabilities.
+Nan is a Board Member at Nashoba Learning Group and practiced corporate law at Palmer & Dodge until her triplets were born, one of whom has a developmental disability.
+She became interested in finding more effective treatments to help people with developmental disabilities and completed a graduate program in Applied Behavior Analysis at Simmons College, receiving an Ed.S. degree in 2003 and qualifying as a Board Certified Behavior Analyst.
+In 2006-2007 she was a LEND fellow at the Eunice Kennedy Shriver Center studying public policy change in disabilities and receiving a Masters in Healthcare Administration from Suffolk University.
 She drafted the ARICA legislation which requires health insurers to pay for ABA treatment.
-She was appointed to the Massachusetts Division of Professional Licensure task force to draft the regulations implementing the recent Behavior Analyst licensing law and was appointed to serve two terms on the Massachusetts Developmental Disability Council.
-Nan received her JD from Boston College Law School where she was an editor of the Law Review, a Masters in Healthcare Administration from Sufflok, an Ed.S from Simmons and her AB from Harvard University.
+Nan received her JD from Boston College Law School where she was an editor of the Law Review and her AB from Harvard University.

 Henry has over 40 years plus of experience advocating for the disability cause and family members, on the local, state and national levels and established one of the first support groups in Boston for fathers of children with disabilities.
 As a community builder advocating for the disability community he has been assisting working-class and immigrant residents, especially those of the disability and underserved communities.
 He has been instrumental in building disability knowledge and capacity in the Haitian community in Boston and throughout the State while working on Family Support initiatives to help individuals achieve inclusion and other important goals.
 Henry Milorin represents the essence of active citizenship.
 He holds a Bachelor’s Degree in Business Management and Computers Sciences from Anna Maria College and a Master in Public Policy and Management from Walden University of Baltimore.